 The Leo Project will expose vulnerable children to opportunities not traditionally available in a Kenyan classroom: art, music, theater, coding, yoga, counseling -- the same creative and supportive services that enriched Caitlin's life during her thirty-three year struggle with cystic fibrosis.

 In Kenya, the education system is based entirely on national exams.
 Anything not included in the standardized test curriculum is deemed unnecessary.
-Consequentially, children are not exposed to art, art therapy, music, performance, financial literacy, basic coding, or other schooling that enriches life and culture.
+Consequentially, children are not exposed to art, art therapy, music, performance, financial literacy, basic coding, counseling or other schooling that enriches life and culture.

 Our first initiative - a resource center - will put paintbrushes in hands, keyboards beneath fingers, and encourage confident voices.
 We will support creativity and self-expression and foster an environment where kids can be kids.
 We will employ a full-time Kenyan administrator and social workers who will help us move away from “Band-Aid” solutions by providing sustainable support.